jeremyjordan/model_test/README.md

 2. Define code to perform model inference and **evaluate** test cases.
     - Define a function for each test *type* (invariance, directional expectation, etc.) that returns a boolean value denoting whether the model passed that test case.
     - By convention, define these functions in a module named `model_conf.py` in the root of your tests directory.
+    - Tests are executed over the static set of JSON files produced from step 1.
 ```
 @model_test.register('invariance')
 def invariance_test(examples):